grinnell-cs/csc151-images/_readings/the-final-project.md

 +   **Overview.** Give a brief overview of your project in your own words: what did you build and why?
 +   **Architecture.** Give a brief overview of your project's architecture: how did your group break down the problem into components?
-+   **Your Contributions.** Give a description of your contributions to the project: which components did you contribute code to and how much code did you contribute to each?
++   **Your Contributions.** Give a description of your contributions to the project: which components did you contribute to each?
+Describe your contributions to the code base, project management, team coordination, documentation, milestone write-ups, etc.
 +   **Bug Log.** Give a description of a bug that you _personally encountered_ during development and how you systematically solved the issue.
 (More requirements below.)

 Overview, Architecture, and Contribution sections should be in paragraph form.